Division of Planning & Preservation

 Morris County is looking to move people out of harm's way and end the destructive cycle of repetitive flooding.
 Through the purchase and subsequent demolition of flood-prone homes, the County will help Municipalities create open space that acts as a natural, sustainable flood storage area, thus protecting the remaining homes, businesses and properties by forming a flood barrier with this preserved land.

 We consider grants for the acquisition, stabilization, rehabilitation, restoration or preservation of historic resources by municipalities, qualified non-profits and the County.
 All funded activities must be in conformance with the Secretary of Interior’s Standards for Rehabilitation.
 Applications for plans and reports associated with the implementation of a historic preservation project are also eligible.
 Historic resources must be listed, or certified as eligible for listing, on the New Jersey and National Registers of Historic Places, in order to be eligible for the program.

 This section is responsible for reviewing all land development applications for conformance with the County Land Development Standards, preparing an annual development report and updating the Official Map of the County.

 Under the municipal/qualified charitable conservancy category of Morris County’s Preservation Trust Fund, a 15-member committee annually reviews and makes recommendations to the Board of Chosen Freeholders on applications submitted by any of the 39 municipalities in the county as well as eligible land conservancies.
-In 2013, $1.6 million were approved by the Board of Chosen Freeholders under this category.

 Responsibilities include developing County Master Plan Elements, filing and review of municipal master plans and zoning ordinances, and disseminating demographic and economic information.
 This section also provides staff support for Cross-Acceptance of the New Jersey State Development and Redevelopment Plan, Wastewater Management Plan, other regional planning efforts and special projects.